Modules (C++): Module partitions and hierarchy

+Client code cannot call methods, access data, or destroy the object.
+Furthermore, run-time type information (RTTI) cannot inspect the type, but reflection may, as it takes place at compile-time.

+Module linkage

+Module linkage allows symbols to be shared across different translation units but only if they belong to the same named module.
+Such symbols may be accessed by any file part of the module itself, but not from code that imports that module, unless it is explicitly declared export.

 Module purview and global module fragment

-In the above example, everything above the line export module org.wikipedia.project.Person; in the file Person.cppm is referred to as what is "outside the module purview", meaning what is outside of the scope of the module.
+In the above example, everything above the line export module wikipedia.project.Person; in the file Person.cppm is referred to as what is "outside the module purview", meaning what is outside of the scope of the module.
 Typically, all #includes are placed outside the module purview between the statement module; and the declaration of export module, like so: